 Step 3: Calculate Your Employee’s Pay

-This is usually the most complex step of the process, but you can simplify things using payroll software.
+This is usually the most complex step of the process, but you can simplify things using one of these top payroll software options.
 You can use a timesheet, attendance systems, or digital time to keep track of your employee’s working hours.
-When calculating earnings from working hours, you can only apply the regular hourly rate to 40 hours in a week – any extra hours must be counted as overtime, which attracts 50% more of the normal hourly rate.
+When calculating earnings from working hours, you can only apply the regular hourly rate to 40 hours in a week – any extra hours must be counted as overtime, which is 50% more of the normal hourly rate.
 But besides their working hours, you also need to factor in overtime, tips, commissions, PTO, etc. when calculating your employee’s earnings.

 The calculation of a salaried employee’s pay is much more straightforward than that of employees paid hourly.
 You only need to divide their annual pay by the number of paydays in a calendar year.

-Step 4: Deduct Federal & State Payroll Taxes
+Step 4: Deduct Federal & Florida State Payroll Taxes

 Next, calculate and deduct any applicable taxes from each employee’s earnings.
 Here’s a rundown of the most important taxes you need to deduct on behalf of your employees: